 The projects in Zambia comprise six tenements in the southern area of Zambia, one wholly owned tenement prospective for nickel, the Mitaba property, and five tenements prospective for uranium which are subject to a farm-in-agreement with Zambezi Resources Ltd. The farm-in-agreement was entered into on April 18, 2008 and AfNat (the acquired entity) was allotted 51% equity interest in the beneficial holders of rights to explore for and mine uranium deposits on the Zambia Licences.
 The Company must make equity contributions in the aggregate amount of US\$5 million over two and a half years in order to maintain its 51% interest.
-The joint venture is managed by the Company and the funds contributed to the equity participation are used to fund joint venture exploration costs.
+The joint venture was managed by the Company and the funds contributed to the equity participation were used to fund joint venture exploration costs.
+As described in the subsequent events note 14, on November 02, 2010 AXMIN had entered into a sale agreement to dispose all its interest and exploration licences in Zambia to Zambezi Resources Ltd. for an aggregate purchase price of US\$65.